pedrozad/pedrozad/README.md

 ### Hi there 👋

 ## My name is Diego Pedroza
 I describe myself as a problem solver, creative, and an applied learner.
 I am a software developer with experience in web development and IT support :man_technologist:.
 Continuously, I am renewing my knowledge and reading about current topics.
-I am especially interested in the areas of Artificial Intelligence and Data Science, but I examine other fields as well.
+I am especially interested in the areas of Artificial Intelligence and Data Science, but I am open to other fields as well.

 :computer: I am currently learning:
   * Low-code aplications
-  * TensorFlow
   * Latex
+  * Cybersecurity
   * and other stuff :chart_with_upwards_trend:

 <!--